djndl1/DIP-CV/papers/ZFNet.md

 The upper layers only develop and stabilize after a considerable number of epochs (40-50).

 Small transformations have a dramatic effect in the first layer of the model, but a lesser impact at the top feature layer.
 The network output is stable to translations and scalings but not invariant to rotation except for object with rotational symmetry.

+The first layer filters are a mix of extremely high and low frequency information. with little coverage of the mid-frequencies.
+The second layer visualization shows aliasing artifacts caused by teh large stride 4 used in the 1st layer convolutions.
+To remedy this, the original AlexNet was modified into the architecture above.
+This improves the classification performance significantly.

+By occluding different portions of the input image with a grey square, it is shown that the model is localizing the objects within the scene, as the probability of the correct class drops significantly when the object is occluded.

+By occluding the same part of a dog face and computing a Hamming distance, it is shown that the model does establish some degree of correspondence between different images.
+That is, these parts effect on the model in a relatively consistent way.